 Well, the commonwealth’s oenophiles are in luck, too.
 Pennsylvania, in fact, is home to more than 300 wineries — and in Philadelphia, we’re close to more than a few of them.
 If you’re looking for a wine-centric journey without going too far from home, consider yourself seen.

-We’ve rounded up 10 Pennsylvania wineries all within about 100 miles of Center City — so feel free to plan a day trip, if you’re comfortable going out right now.
+Here are 10 Pennsylvania wineries all within about 100 miles of Center City — if you’re looking to plan a day trip.
 Whether you’re looking to sip some vino in a beautiful setting, or maybe just take a bottle or two home, we’ve got you covered.

 One of Inquirer food critic Craig LaBan’s favorite suburban Philadelphia wineries in 2017, this spot captures the “Forth Washing terroir” with its wines — a favorite of which is the chardonnay.
 Book an upcoming tour and wine tasting with al fresco dining featuring a menu by nearby restaurant From the Boot.